-Directors and officers of the Corporation may also serve as directors and/or officers of, or otherwise be involved with or consulted by, other companies engaged in the health services industry and may be presented from time to time with situations or opportunities which give rise to apparent conflicts of interest which cannot be resolved by arm's length negotiations but only through exercise by the officers and directors of such judgment as is consistent with their fiduciary duties to the Corporation which arise under applicable corporate law, especially insofar as taking advantage, directly or indirectly, of information or opportunities acquired in their capacities as directors or officers of the Corporation.
-It is expected that all conflicts of interest will be resolved in accordance with the OBCA, the Corporation will be on terms consistent with industry standards and sound business practice in accordance with the fiduciary duties of those persons to the Corporation, and, depending upon the magnitude of the transactions and the absence of any disinterested board members, may be submitted to the shareholders for their approval.
-As of December 31, 2021, there are no existing or potential material conflicts of interest the Corporation and any of the directors and/or officers of the Corporation.
+Directors and officers of the Corporation may also serve as directors and/or officers of, or otherwise be involved with or consulted by, other companies engaged in the health services industry and may be presented from time to time with situations or opportunities which give rise to apparent conflicts of interest which cannot be resolved by arm's length negotiations, but only through exercise by the officers and directors of such judgment as is consistent with their fiduciary duties to the Corporation which arise under applicable corporate law, especially insofar as taking advantage, directly or indirectly, of information or opportunities acquired in their capacities as directors or officers of the Corporation.
+It is expected that all conflicts of interest will be resolved in accordance with the OBCA, the Corporation's by-laws and internal governance policies.
+It is expected that any transactions with officers and directors of the Corporation will be on terms consistent with industry standards and sound business practice in accordance with the fiduciary duties of those persons to the Corporation, and, depending upon the magnitude of the transactions and the absence of any disinterested board members, may be submitted to the shareholders for their approval.
+As of December 31, 2022, there are no existing or potential material conflicts of interest the Corporation and any of the directors and/or officers of the Corporation.